lnurl/luds/spec.md

 val linkingKey = linkingPrivKey.publicKey
 ```

-Wallets may use a different derivation scheme but doing so will make it unportable.
-That is, users won't be able to switch to a different wallet a keep using a service bound to existing `linkingKey`.
+`LN WALLET` may choose to use a different derivation scheme but doing so will make it unportable.
+That is, users won't be able to switch to a different wallet and keep using a service bound to existing `linkingKey`.

 **Wallet to service interaction flow:**